How to Get Ahead in High School Geometry Over a 2 Month Summer Break?

 - Frequently Asked Questions

-- Nearly half of students at two-year colleges, and about a quarter at four-year colleges, are placed in at least one remedial course (Complete College America).
+- Nearly half of students at two-year colleges, and about a quarter at four-year colleges, are placed in at least one remedial course (Source: Complete College America).

-- Only about 25% of students placed into remedial education earn a degree within eight years (Complete College America / CCRC).
+- Only about 25% of students placed into remedial education earn a degree within eight years (Source: Complete College America / CCRC).

-- Students placed into three semesters of remedial math have about a 10% chance of ever passing a credit-bearing college math course.
+- Students placed into 3 semesters of remedial math have about a 10% chance of ever passing a credit-bearing college math course.

-- Families pay an estimated $1.3 billion a year out of pocket for remedial courses that carry no credit (Education Reform Now).
+- Families around $1.3 billion a year for remedial courses that carry no credit (Source: Education Reform Now).

-Stanford recommends four years of rigorous mathematics for applicants, explicitly including calculus.
+Stanford recommends four years of rigorous high school math for applicants, including calculus.
 In 2023, both Stanford and Harvard revised their math guidance to refocus on foundational courses like algebra, geometry, and calculus over newer data-science electives.

 Admissions officers read summers as a blank canvas.
 Choosing to take a credit-bearing course over the summer is concrete, transcript-verified evidence that a student seeks out challenge.